zeevick10/bitcoin-educational-content/tutorials/others/bcert-verification/en.md

 ### GUI Method (using Sparrow Wallet)

-Download and install the Sparrow Wallet from the official website: https://www.sparrowwallet.com/.
+1. Download and install the Sparrow Wallet from the official website: https://www.sparrowwallet.com/.

-Open the Sparrow Wallet and go to the "Tools" section.
+2. Open the Sparrow Wallet and go to the "Tools" section.
 Click on the "Verify Message" option.

-In the "Message" field, paste the contents of the signed text file (e.g., certificate.txt.sig).
+3. In the "Message" field, paste the contents of the signed text file (e.g., certificate.txt.sig).

-In the "Address" field, enter the PBN public key: 0x7cb4528aa65f4e6a4375f87d5 Click the "Verify" button to confirm the signature.
+4. In the "Address" field, enter the PBN public key: 0x7cb4528aa65f4e6a4375f87d5

+5. Click the "Verify" button to confirm the signature.

 ### CLI Method (OpenSSL)

 1. Open a terminal or command prompt on your computer.
-Navigate to the directory containing the downloaded certificate files.
+Navigate to the directory containing the certificate files extracted from the zip

 2. Download PBN public key file, which can be found at: https://github.com/Asi0Flammeus/pgp-public-keys/blob/master/planb-network-pk.asc